138paulmiller/wyvern/README.md

 # wyvern
-Scheme to LLVM in Scheme
+Scheme to JS/LLVM in Scheme

 #### Dependencies
 - Chicken Scheme